RULES OF THE GAINESVILLE MUNICIPAL COURT.

 Reliance by any party upon verbal representations from any Court staff or a police officer concerning any matters shall not be binding as grounds for continuance, setting aside a warrant or judgment, dismissal of any case or any other relief.

-A copy of the Complaint will be made available to the Defendant or Counsel for the Defendant upon request to the Court Clerk.
-The Complaint shall be made available to the Defendant or to Counsel for the Defendant no later than twenty-four (24) hours prior to a scheduled trial.
+A copy of the Complaint will be made available to the Defendant or Attorney for the Defendant upon request to the Court Clerk.
+The Complaint shall be made available to the Defendant or to Attorney for the Defendant no later than twenty-four (24) hours prior to a scheduled trial.

 Rule Four: Courtroom Decorum.